 Although interest rates moved up slightly at the beginning of June, a new all-time low of 3.13% was set on June 18, setting the stage for a string of new lows in July.

 Three consecutive record-lows have been set so far, the first on July 2, when the interest rate on a 30 year fixed rate mortgage dropped to 3.10%, and the next on July 9, when rates dropped to 3.03%.
-Mortgage rates broke the 3% barrier for the first time in history on July 16, settling in at 2.98%, before inching back up to its current rate of 2.99%.
+Mortgage rates broke the 3% barrier for the first time in history on July 16, settling in at 2.98%, before inching back up to 2.99%.

 The interest rates on 15-year fixed rate mortgages have also seen a steady decline.
 Interest rates on 15-year loans have been below 3.00% almost non-stop since February.
 For the week ending June 18, the interest rate was 2.58%, just two percentage points above the all-time low of 2.56% set in May 2013.
 On July 16, the rate dropped to 2.48%, a new low.

-What Are the Mortgage Rate Predictions for August?
+What Are the Mortgage Rate Predictions for the Next 6 Months?

 Increased concerns over the recent resurgence of the COVID-19 virus have led to renewed stay-at-home orders and paused re-openings in many states which, combined with high unemployment and a tight housing supply, is exerting downward pressure on interest rates.

-Mortgage rates are likely to remain low for the month of August.
-Whether interest rates go back below 3% or hover just above will depend on the release of upcoming economic data related to GDP and unemployment, among other indicators, and on how the country manages the recent COVID-19 outbreaks.
+Mortgage rates are likely to remain low for the remainder of the year.
+In fact, a new record was set on August 6, when interest rates dropped to 2.88%.
+Currently, the interest rate for a fixed-rate 30 year mortgage stands at 2.80%, a new record low and the eleventh time this year that rates have set a new low.
+Whether interest rates stay below 3% or hover just above will depend on the release of upcoming economic data related to GDP and unemployment, among other indicators, and on how the country manages the recent COVID-19 outbreaks.

-There have been some positive economic recovery signs over the last three months,, including significant gains in the job market as the unemployment rate dropped to 11.1% at the end of June.
+There have been some positive economic recovery signs over the last three months, including significant gains in the job market as the unemployment rate dropped below 10% at the beginning of September.
 If more positive signs of a sustained, if modest, economic recovery continue to be seen, mortgage rates may drift up slightly.